 Growing up, you’re always told that time passes you by quicker and quicker as you age.
-The first 20 years of my life seemed so long and now that I’m approaching my late-20’s time magically seems to be speeding up.
-These are the moments I especially don’t want to pass me by too quickly.
+The first 20 years of my life seemed so long — but now that I’m approaching my late 20s, time magically seems to be speeding up.
+And these are the moments I especially don’t want to pass me by too quickly.

-I adore my sweet little family, our youth, my first-born growing and becoming such a fun baby.
-More than any other phase of my life so far, I want these moments to slow down and not leave too quickly.
-Since we don’t have a time-machine or one of those handy devices that gives you 10 extra hours in a day, here are some tips for slowing down and enjoying your season of life.
+I adore my sweet little family, our youth, and my firstborn growing and becoming such a fun baby.
+More than any other phase of my life so far, I want to really appreciate these moments.
+And since we don’t have a time machine or one of those handy devices that gives you 10 extra hours in a day, here are some tips I’ve discovered that can help you slow down and enjoy this season of your life.

-2. Break Your Routine – More often than not, my husband and I spend our weeks very similarly.
+2. Break your routine.
+More often than not, my husband and I spend our weeks very similarly.
 It becomes so easy to build momentum in our routine and go through each week in the blink of an eye.
-Lately, we’ve been making it a mission to go on more “Wallace Family Adventures” as we like to call it.
+Lately, we’ve been making it a mission to go on more “Wallace Family Adventures,” as we like to call them.
 Just something simple and out of the ordinary.
-For example; we went on a family picnic at Stone Mountain recently.
+For example, we went on a family picnic at Stone Mountain recently.
 We walked around the park, ate lunch, chatted and enjoyed the beautiful day.
 It was such a subtle and special way to slow down our time and it really stands out as a special adventure in my memory.
 I truly believe that creating more fond memories has a unique way of stretching out our time.

-3. Stop Wishing for the Future – Being a very futuristic person myself I often find it difficult to stop daydreaming about tomorrow or next year.
+3. Stop wishing for the future.
+Being a very futuristic person myself, I often find it difficult to stop daydreaming about tomorrow or next year.
 I makes it tricky to be present and content.
 I’m doing my best to make a conscious effort to be here, today.
-Yes, I’m excited about the holidays, YES I hope to go on a cruise for our wedding anniversary in 2015 but instead of wishing for those moments to “be here already” it’s important to enjoy and love today!
+Yes, I’m excited about the holidays, YES I hope to go on a cruise for our wedding anniversary — but instead of wishing for those moments to “be here already,” it’s important to enjoy and love today!